tomjkidd/tangoclj/doc/shared-log.md

 An Entry is a collection of information that is used to reconstruct the update history of a TangoObject.

+### Notes

+* The shared log is the source of durability for Tango Objects.
+* At least for now, the stream aspect of Tango is not being implemented

 ## Interface

 A shared log (based on CORFU) provides the following interface